 If you want a better service as landlord, let us help.
+Not all letting agents are the same, and unfortunately, some landlords can fall prey to bad ones.
 There’s no need to tolerate bad service and damaging financial losses.

 It’s easy to transfer your property portfolio to a better estate agency with our ‘Switch Agent’ programme.

 • Simply call us to authorise us to change your agents.

 • We will arrange for an appraisal and then send you the market evaluation.
 If you’re happy to go ahead we will guide you through the documents you need to sign.

 • Once that’s done – congratulations! – you’re on your way to getting a better service.

 So make the switch to Redstones today – for excellent customer service, smooth home sales or lettings, and peace of mind.